urlgrey/hsmm-pi/README.md

 There could be any number of mesh nodes in the Ad-Hoc WiFi Network used to route traffic between the client and its destination.
 The route among the nodes is managed entirely with OLSRD.

+I've done all of my testing with the N150 USB wifi adapters that use the Ralink 5370 wireless chipset.
+These adapters are cheap (~$7 USD), compact, and easy to come by.
+They also use drivers that are bundled in the Raspbian distribution, making setup easy.
+The N150 adapter tested included a threaded antenna connector that should make it easy to add a linear amplifier and aftermarket antenna (outside the scope of the HSMM-Pi project).

 Project Components
 ==================